Victor-Fiamoncini/gymanager_server/README.md

 # Gym Manager REST API 👾

-REST API for gym management - Built with 💙 Typecript, Express, Jest, TypeORM, Multer...
+REST API for gym management - Built with 💙 Typecript, Express, TypeORM, Multer...

 ## How to install and run 🛠
 Using npm: